acupoftee/JS-Practice/README.md

 <h1>The JavaScript Dojo ✨</h1>
 </p>

-This repo is for JavaScript problem solving practice during the 2019 General Assembly Software Engineering Immersive 💪🔥The goal of this is to understand the nuances of JavaScript problem solving, gain a deeper understanding of this super cool language, and **explain solutions to anyone regardless of technical background** 💕
+This repo is for JavaScript problem solving practice during *General Assembly's 2019 Software Engineering Immersive* and beyond. 💪🔥The goals for this are as follows:

+* Understand nuances in JavaScript problem solving.
+* Gain a deeper understanding of this super cool language.
+* Apply JavaScript best practices.
+* Break down complex topics with a direct and methodical approach.
+* ***Explain solutions to anyone regardless of technical background.***

-The latter the most important goal because not only it exemplify understanding of these concepts, it also makes computer science more inclusive for all!
+The last goal the most important goal because not only does this exemplify understanding of these concepts, it also helps make computer science more inclusive for all! 💕

 ## Problems and Solutions
-Problems will come from various sites like CodeWars, LeetCode, Hackerrank, and GeeksForGeeks.
+Problems will come from various sites like CodeWars, LeetCode, Hackerrank,Cracking the Coding Interview, and GeeksForGeeks.
 Each solution will describe the approach thoroughly and discuss tradeoffs and runtime.

 ### Example Solution Discussion
 ```js